UnitedPuggs/FinanceCalculatorV2/README.md

 ![Earnings](https://github.com/UnitedPuggs/FinanceCalculatorV2/blob/master/earnings.png)

 # Features to come
 Well, not all features are available as of now and there are quite a few planned features.
-That include:
+That includes:
 * Improving encryption and decryption algorithm
 * Add a savings goal
 * Once spending goes negative, savings starts to get taken out